mflowgen/mflowgen/docs/ug-stash.rst

 Synthesis is now back and it is marked "pre-built", meaning it is forced always up-to-date until you remove it or run its clean target.
-Pulling does **not** remove the step from the stash.
-You can pull the same stashed step as many times as you want.
-Pulling will overwrite the existing step of the same name in your current directory.
-You can also "stash pop" to pull a pre-built step and then drop it from the stash.
+Pulling does **not** remove the node from the stash.
+You can pull the same stashed node as many times as you want.
+Pulling will overwrite the existing node of the same name in your current directory.
+You can also "stash pop" to pull a pre-built node and then drop it from the stash.

 .. note::